howaboutwe/rspec-style-guide/README.md

          its(:subject) { should == 'Successful Registration!' }
          its(:from) { should == ['info@your_site.com'] }
          its(:to) { should == [subscriber.email] }

-         it 'contains the subscriber name' do
-           subject.body.encoded.should match(subscriber.name)
-         end
        end
      end
      ```